 - We do not accept cash.

 - All RI birth certificates born after 1959 can be obtained from any city or town hall in the state.

 - Visit City Hall to make an in-person request

-– you must fill-out the appropriate form (listed below) for a birth, death or marriage and will need to show a valid photo ID
+– You must fill-out the appropriate form (listed below) for a birth, death or marriage certificate and will need to show a valid photo ID.

 - Request record(s) by mail

-– fill-out the appropriate form (listed below) for a birth, death or marriage, provide a copy of a valid photo ID, include correct payment (fees listed below) and include a self-addressed return envelope
+– You must fill-out the appropriate form (listed below) for a birth, death or marriage certificate, provide a copy of a valid photo ID, include correct payment (fees listed below) and include a self-addressed return envelope

 - Expedited service is available by including a pre-paid, overnight return envelope with your request.
 You are responsible for paying postage both ways.

 - Request your record online through this link – State of RI: Birth, Death & Marriage Records